 If your baby hasn’t attached correctly, stop, take her off the breast and try attaching again.

 If you need to take your baby off your breast to try attaching again, avoid pulling your baby away from your breast.
-Instead, break the attachment by inserting your little finger into the corner of your baby’s mouth, between his gums, and gently remove him from the breast.
+Instead, break the suction by inserting your little finger into the corner of your baby’s mouth, between his gums, and gently remove him from the breast.

 Basic feeding routines and times